-Although the courts and both of our New York offices were closed due to the worldwide Coronavirus pandemic, the attorneys at Rosenberg & Rodriguez, PLLC were working hard on our clients’ cases.
+Although the courts and both of our New York offices in Freeport and in Manhattan were closed due to the worldwide Coronavirus pandemic, the attorneys at Rosenberg & Rodriguez PLLC were working hard on our clients’ cases.
 Here are some of the settlements that were made on our clients’ auto accident cases during the shutdown:

 $207,000.00 settlement for a 67-year old retiree who was on a bus that was rear-ended by a second vehicle while in traffic.
 Our client sustained neck and shoulder injuries as a result of the accident.

 $100,000.00 settlement for a pedestrian who was struck by a vehicle backing out of a driveway.
 We obtained the full policy limit.

 $190,000.00 settlement for a bicyclist that was “doored” by the driver of a vehicle.
 Our client, an avid bicyclist, was riding his bicycle when the driver of a parked car suddenly opened his door causing our client to hit the door and fall off his bike.
 Our client sustained a shoulder injury as a result of the fall that required him to undergo an arthroscopic surgery.
 The attorneys for the driver claimed that our client was partially at fault because he was allegedly speeding and not paying attention at the time of the accident.
 The driver’s attorneys also claimed that our client’s shoulder condition was unrelated to the accident.